isaacovercast/QuoteWall/README.md

 * "I can't stop smelling farts." - Arianna Kuhn 7/2/23
 * "Americana Joe & The Pleebee-Weebees" - AK 7/8/23, A good name for a band
 * "That's why the only pictures that are worth looking at on the internet are of animals, because if they are fabricated I don't care." - AK 7/11/23
+* "I get henna tattoos every time I go to the Renaissance festival." - 7/4/23
+* "Do you realize with chatgpt I'm as smart as everybody else?" - 7/4/23

 # From other sources